shmerl/session-keys/readme.md

 If you don't need that, you can simply use something like `rhs = require('dap').continue` for simplicity.

-**Note**: in Konsole, function keys with modifiers result in keycodes that neovim understands as higher function keys such as F17, F22 and etc., so those are used below:
+**Note**: in Konsole, function keys with modifiers result in keycodes that neovim understands as higher function keys such as F17, F22 and etc., so those are used above:

 ```
 Shift + F5  = F17